p2-inc/phasetwo-docs/blog/2022-04-27-magic-link.md

 Both methods have the option of forcing the creation of a new user when an unknown email address is used.
 This allows a combination login/registration flow that combines an email verification.
 We think this really nails reducing friction in a new user flow.

 We're open sourcing the Keycloak extensionsso that the broad Keycloak community can benefit right away.
-We are doing this in line with our committment to keeping our core extensions [open source](/docs/introduction/open-source).
+We are doing this in line with our commitment to keeping our core extensions [open source](/docs/introduction/open-source).
 We hope you find these extensions valuable, and we look forward to feedback and participation from both our customers and the wider Keycloak community.

 The extension is available on GitHub https://github.com/p2-inc/keycloak-magic-link